swerdloj/surreal/readme.md

 ```

 ### View Hooks
 View hooks are special in that they gain access to the view itself.
-This allows for element lookup by id, allowing hooks to effectively replace message handlers:
+This allows for element lookup by id, allowing hooks to effectively replace message handlers.

+Additionally, hooks can be used to append and delete widgets within views:
 ```Rust
 let view = ...;